rasti1608/GOOGLE-FRAUD/google_ads_fraud_public.md

 You can't convert without clicking first.
 This violates basic cause and effect.

-### 3. How does a campaign achieve a 78% conversion rate when 8-12% is normal?
+### 3. How does a campaign achieve a 78% conversion rate when 0.5-3% is normal?

-What makes this campaign 6.5x more effective than the industry's best performers?
+What makes this campaign 26-156x more effective than the industry's standard performers?

 ### 4. Why did all engagement stop the moment the campaign ended?